Building Altruistic and Moral AI Agent with Brain-inspired Emotional Empathy Mechanisms: Introduction

+In the human brain, emotional empathy relies on a shared neural circuit: observing others' emotional expressions or actions automatically activates corresponding experiential representations in the observer, thereby enabling emotional sharing~\cite{gallese1998mirror, keysers2006towards}.
+This shared circuit first processes observed action simulation (formed by the Mirror Neuron System (MNS) in the premotor cortex, Inferior Parietal Lobule (IPL), posterior Inferior Frontal Gyrus (IFG), in conjunction with the Superior Temporal Sulcus (STS))~\cite{penagos2022mirror, ferrari2014mirror}.
+It then engages emotion-related regions such as the Anterior Insula (AI for disgust), the Anterior Cingulate Cortex (ACC for pain), and the limbic system to transform the observed emotional states of others into first-person emotional experiences, enabling emotional contagion and resonance~\cite{penagos2022mirror, singer2004empathy, iacoboni2005neural}.
+Building upon this foundation of emotional empathy, negative emotions can further engage the ACC-Ventral Tegmental Area (VTA) inhibitory neural circuit~\cite{song2024acc} to modulate dopamine levels, thereby triggering intrinsic motivation for altruistic behaviors.

-Motivated by this, this paper proposes an altruistic moral AI agent based on the brain's affective empathy mechanisms, which enables the agent to empathize with others based on its own experiences, and develop an intrinsic motivation for altruistic rewards, and to prioritize altruism in moral dilemma scenarios where conflicts arise between self-interest and the interests of others.
+Motivated by this, this paper proposes a brain-inspired emotional empathy spiking neural network model for altruistic moral decision making.
+The proposed model enables an AI agent to empathize with others through its own experiences, to develop intrinsic motivation for altruistic behaviors, and to prioritize altruism in moral dilemma scenarios where conflicts arise between self-interest and others’ well-being.
 The main contributions of this paper are summarized as follows:

-\begin{enumerate} \item[$\bullet$]We draw on the robust intrinsic essence of human altruistic decision-making, affective empathy mechanisms, to construct a multi-brain areas coordinated moral decision-making SNN model.
-This model integrates the mirror neuron system to enable spontaneous empathy for others and directly regulates dopamine levels to intrinsically drive altruistic decision-making.

-\item[$\bullet$] Based on the principles of moral utilitarianism, we designed a moral reward that integrates intrinsic empathy-related dopamine levels with external self-task goals.
-We created moral dilemma decision-making scenarios that involve affective empathy for others, conflicts between self-external goals and altruistic behavior.
-Intrinsic empathy driven prioritized altruistic motivation empowers the agent to consistently execute moral behaviors, effectively balancing self-interest and the well-being of others while prioritizing altruism.
+\begin{enumerate} \item[$\bullet$]Inspired by the human emotional empathy-driven altruistic decision-making mechanism, we construct a multi-brain region coordinated SNN model.
+This model implements a shared self-other perception-mirroring-empathy neural circuits, and emotional empathy directly modulates dopamine levels to generate altruistic motivation.
+Besides, we show how altruism can act as the fundamental deontological principle for agents and define a feedback function that integrates intrinsic empathic altruism with extrinsic self-task objectives, thereby enabling the agent to spontaneously execute prosocial behaviors.

+\item[$\bullet$] Our comparative experiments are conducted across three settings: a two-agent altruistic rescue scenario with emotional contagion, a multi-agent Markov Snowdrift Game environment, and a scenario of robotic emotional empathy interactions.
+In particular, when confronting the moral dilemma that create conflicts between self-interest and others' well-being, the empathic agents are able to actively empathize with others' situation and consistently prioritize altruistic behaviors, even at the cost of self-sacrifice.